Review: “Goblin: Macbeth” gleefully celebrates the magic of theatre

 But don’t expect a straightforward adaptation.
 Instead, after correcting the audience’s Tolkien-derived misunderstandings about goblins, this trio of interlopers will infuse the play with their unique blend of irreverence, comedy, chaos – and insight – leading to an evening that is as thought-provoking as it is hilarious.

 The moment you enter the theatre lobby, you’re in the world of these goblins, who are not confined to the stage or visible only at showtime.
 As the audience finds their seats, the goblins are conferring and fussing over various props on the stage, and prowling the theatre aisles, peering over shoulders and chatting with spectators.
 This is the first clue that you won’t simply watch this Macbeth—you’ll be living it with these goblins.
 And with the house lights still ablaze, when they begin talking directly to the audience about land acknowledgements, goblin genders and their ambition for the evening, well, you’re hooked.
-Their grotesque masks (designed by Composite Effects, who are best known for their work on Game of Thrones), cool Matrix-like costumes, striking voices and goblin swagger transport you to their reality.
+Their grotesque masks (designed by Composite Effects, who have worked on promotional events with the team of HBO’s Game of Thrones), cool Matrix-like costumes, striking voices and goblin swagger transport you to their reality.
 It’s a neat and disorienting trick: you’d swear these aren’t actors playing goblins: these are goblins who are going to do some acting.

 And that acting?
 It’s magical.
 The goblins’ world is equal parts bluntness and erudition, crass humor and enlightened wokeness.
 With a patent love of absurdity, they bend, stretch and stomp on Shakespeare’s 400-year-old text in ways that simultaneously mock and celebrate it.
 Banquo, for instance, isn’t the Scotsman you might expect: he’s a drawling, swaggering Texan cowboy.
 And Fleance his son is a back talking emo teen.
 Such wild leaps serve a practical purpose: as the goblins jump from role to role (and back), sometimes taking on multiple roles or trading roles in the same scene, it helps us keep track of who’s who.
 But they’re also a source of delight and laughter because they prove both the timelessness and malleability of Shakespeare’s work.